Stephen Abram, Principal, Lighthouse Consulting Inc. and & Executive Director, Federation of Ontario Public Libraries (FOPL)

 Shian Chang is a Senior Programmer Analyst of the Department of Library Information Technology at Georegetown University Library since October 2007.
 She applies her expertise to the Library to promote new applications and new services using the up-to-date technologies.
 Prio to joining the Library, she was a Softerware Engineer who experienced very broad software development environment.
 She is familiar with both client and server development.
 She also experienced in the development of many software systems from commercial to mission critical classes.
 She is a graduate of Rutger University with MS degree in Computer Science.

-Yu-Hui Chen is the Bibliographer and Outreach Librarian for Education at the University at Albany, State University of New York.
+Dr. Yu-Hui Chen is the Subject Librarian for Education at the University at Albany, State University of New York.
 She also chairs the University at Albany Libraries’ Web Usability Committee.
-Her research focuses on user studies, Web usability, and information architecture.
-Ms. Chen and her research partners have published articles on Web usability.
-With her colleague Ms. Carol Anne Germain, Ms. Chen has presented several Web usability related research projects at state-wide, regional, national, and international conferences, such as New York Library Association, State University of New York Librarians Association, Eastern New York Chapter of ACRL, ALA, and ASIS&T. Currently, Ms. Chen is also pursuing her PhD in Information Science.
+Her current research focuses on development and implementation of institutional repositories, including assessment, usability testing, user acceptance, and marketing.
+She has presented several Web usability related research projects at state-wide, regional, national, and international conferences.

 Michael Chesnes, Science Reference Librarian, NASA Goddard Space Flight Center